Mehrdad-hajizadeh/DeepRed-C2/README.md

 Welcome to the **DeepRed-C2** repository, a WebSocket-based Python application designed to simulate real-time Command and Control (C2) communication.
 This project was developed as a reproducible artifact for our [USENIX WOOT'25](https://www.usenix.org/conference/woot25) paper and aims to provide an interactive environment for studying adversarial C2 behaviors in networked systems.

+⚠️ Disclaimer:
+This repository is provided strictly for academic and research purposes only.
+The authors are not responsible for any misuse or unintended consequences.

 ---

 ## 📦 Overview